Immunofluorescent image of a murine mammary carcinoma displaying vasculature (blue), regions of hypoxia (green), and areas of cell death (red).

-Postdoctoral training at University of California, San Francisco, Department of OB/GYN and Anatomy
+Postdoctoral training: The University of California, San Francisco, Departments of OB/GYN and Anatomy

 Andrew Gunderson, Ph.D. email

-Education: Ph.D., The Pennsylvania State University, Immunology and Infectious Disease Program.
-May 2012
+Education: Ph.D., Immunology and Infectious Disease Program, The Pennsylvania State University, 2012

 Scientific interests: Patients with pancreatic ductal adenocarcinomas (PDAC) have extremely poor survival rates of ~ 5% after five years and chronic pancreatitis is a known risk factor for invasive malignant progression.
 I am interested in characterizing the infiltration of immune subsets into human pancreatic neoplasms at various stages and correlating these results to genetic defects in specific tumor suppressor pathways in order to establish a direct casual link between mutational status, inflammatory response, and disease prognosis.
 This work is aimed at identifying novel immune targets for PDAC therapies.

 Terry Medler, Ph.D. email